irods/irods_docs/docs/system_overview/troubleshooting.md

 sudo pip install jsonschema
 ```

+## Policy firing on unexpected server

+Since iRODS servers make server-to-server connections when necessary, where policy is fired can be surprising within a Zone.
+Every server in a Zone defines its own policy, and that policy is not required to be identical across the Zone.
+There are valid use cases for some servers to handle things differently than their peers.

+When a [server spins up an iRODS Agent to service an initial incoming API request from a client](process_model.md), that server handling the connection is the one where policy will be evaluated and executed.
+Particular PEPs will fire on the server that is handling that part of the request.

+This means that PEPs related to database connectivity (talking to the catalog) will only fire on the catalog provider, while PEPs related to the spinning disk where a replica is located will fire on the server handling that resource.

+So, as an example, the `acTrashPolicy {msiNoTrashCan;}` policy can be set per server.
+But whether the policy is in force depends on which server services the incoming connection (and therefore where the irodsAgent is running), not where the resources are hosted.

 ## Dynamic PEP Signature Mismatches

 When writing dynamic PEPs, getting the signature wrong will provide a hint in the rodsLog: